koii-network/docs/koii/the-koii-token/add-koii-to-exchange/managing-transactions.md

     }
 ```
 <!-- TODO: ADD ROE TO GLOSSARY -->
 The `preBalances` and `postBalances` fields allow you to track the balance changes in every account without having to parse the entire transaction.
 They list the starting and ending balances of each account in [lamports](/docs/terminology#lamport), indexed to the `accountKeys` list.
-For example, if the deposit address of interest is `G1wZ113tiUHdSpQEBcid8n1x8BAvcWZoZgxPKxgE5B7o`, this transaction represents a transfer of 1040000000 - 1030000000 = 10,000,000 lamports = 0.01 SOL
+For example, if the deposit address of interest is `G1wZ113tiUHdSpQEBcid8n1x8BAvcWZoZgxPKxgE5B7o`, this transaction represents a transfer of 1040000000 - 1030000000 = 10,000,000 Roe = 0.01 KOII

 If you need more information about the transaction type or other specifics, you can request the block from RPC in binary format, and parse it using either our [Rust SDK](https://github.com/solana-labs/solana) or [Javascript SDK](https://github.com/solana-labs/solana-web3.js).